kloimhardt/blog/docs/_posts/2025-12-02-electronsthink.md

 Epicurus, who lived in the 4th century
 B.C.
 Their suggestion had no consequences it was all but forgotten.
-The second time the strictly causal linkage in the chain of physical happenings was thrown into doubt was only 30 years ago by Franz Exner in
+The second time that the strictly causal linkage in the chain of physical happenings was thrown into doubt was only 30 years ago by Franz Exner in
 Vienna.
-About 10 years later, that is about 20 years ago from today, the disbelief in strict cation became part and parcel of what you might call the New Creed now adopted by most physicists and called Quantum Mechanics.
+About 10 years later, that is about 20 years ago from today, the disbelief in strict causation became part and parcel of what you might call the New Creed now adopted by most physicists and called Quantum Mechanics.